On 2-generator subgroups of SO(3)

 For the second equality, assume $q=2$, so $t=m/2$.
 The same argument as in cases 2 and 3 again works.

 \nd {\bf \S 4.
 Conclusions and Remarks}

 The group of rotations of three dimensional Euclidean space is a fundamental object in mathematics and in mathematical models of science.
-We have described above how a few elementary facts about rotations by $\pi/2$ determine the relations between a wide range of pairs of rotations: those of finite order, about axes that are themselves separated by an angle of finite order.
+Starting with a few simple geometrical facts and a single algebraic lemma, we have determined the relations in increasingly complicated subgroups of the rotation group, resulting in a complete classification of the ``generalized dihedral'' subgroups, those generated by a pair of rotations of finite order, about axes that are themselves separated by an angle which is a rational multiple of $\pi$.

-Two-generator subgroups of $SO(3)$ have been studied in the context of the Banach-Tarski paradox (see [W]).
+As an application, we consider the role of two-generator subgroups of $SO(3)$ in the Banach-Tarski paradox (see [W]).
 There one uses a pair of ``independent'' rotations, that is, rotations which generate a free subgroup of $SO(3)$, to produce interesting subsets of the unit sphere.
 Since in a free group there are NO relations, such rotations must have infinite order, being rotations by irrational angles.

 At first glance such rotations would seem different, indeed complementary, to the subject of this paper.
 However, it is not difficult to exhibit explicit free 2-generator subgroups of many of the groups considered here.
 For example, let $m$ be any positive integer other than 1, 2, 4 or 8, let $S=R_y^{\pi/2}$, and let $T=R_x^{2\pi/m}$.
 Then the two rotations $A=STST$ and $B=ST^2ST^2$ are independent.
 To see this, write an arbitrary word in $A$ and $B$ in terms of $S$ and $T$.
 Since neither $T$ nor $T^2$ is a rotation by a multiple of $\pi/2$, the result is a word in $S$ and $T$ of the form (5), and is therefore not the identity.
 (It is not difficult to check that the word in $S$ and $T$ is always longer than the original word in $A$ and $B$.)
 The group generated by $A$ and $B$ is then a free 2-generator subgroup of $\hat G(m,4)$.